beto-dev/mac-setup/README.md

     pbcopy < ~/.ssh/github.pub #the public key will be copied to the clipboard
     ```

-2. Clic the following link to add the SSH key to GitHub:
+- Add the SSH key to GitHub:

     [GitHub > Settings > Keys](https://github.com/settings/keys)